The Top 10 Things to do in Kefalonia for Adventure Lovers

 5) Spot the Loggerhead Sea turtles in Argostini Harbour

 Have you ever seen a sea turtle in the wild?
 If you have, I bet you haven’t seen one come right up to the harbour?
 Like clockwork, the Loggerhead turtles of Kefalonia island come to the shore to scavenge fish guts and scraps from the local fishing boats.
 It’s a perfect way to see such beautiful creates in a completely natural way.
-Head to the harbour for breakfast, and you’ll be sure to have a turtle encounter; it’s a genuinely one of the best free things to do in Kefalonia.
+Head to the harbour for breakfast, and you’ll be sure to have a turtle encounter; it’s a genuinely one of the best things to do in Kefalonia.

 While you’re in the area, another one of the popular thing to do is to pose with the I love Kefalonia sign.
 Continue up the Argostoli harbour towards the central square and you cannot miss it.